-Table A-3 describes the definition of required attributes of Netlsnr agent.
+The following table describes the definition of required attributes of Netlsnr agent.

-Table A-3 Netlsnr agent - required attributes
+Table A-3 NetIsnr agent - required attributes

 Required Attribute Type and Dimension Definition ServiceName string-scalar The name of the configured listener service.
-The service name is specified in the format OracleOraHomeTNSListenerName, where OraHome represents the Oracle home set during the installation and ListenerName represents the name of the configured listener.
+The service name is specified in the format OracleOraHomeTNNSListenerName , where OraHome represents the Oracle home set during the installation and ListenerName represents the name of the configured listener.

-Table A-4 describes the definitions of optional attributes of Netlsnr agent.
+The following table describes the definitions of optional attributes of Netlsnr agent.